 Follow the guidance contained in TR 24772-1 clause 6.39.5.

-Use a heap-analyzer tool to assist in detecting memory leaks
+Use a heap-analyzer tool to assist in detecting memory leaks.

-Enable verbose garbage collection to see a detailed trace of the garbage collector actions
+Enable verbose garbage collection to see a detailed trace of the garbage collector actions.

-Use Java profiler tools that monitor and diagnose memory leaks
+Use Java profiler tools that monitor and diagnose memory leaks.

+Set references to null once they are no longer needed so that the garbage collector can collect the designated object.

 Use reference objects from the java.lang.ref package instead of directly referencing objects to allow them to be easily garbage collected.